shreddykr/skr-chopshop/README.md

 📜 **Overview**

    skr-chopshop is a FiveM script built for the QBCore framework, allowing players to sell stolen vehicles to a chopshop NPC.
 Players can approach an NPC and sell their stolen vehicle for a random cash payout.
-The vehicle is then deleted, and the player is rewarded with cash directly in their inventory.
+The vehicle is then deleted, and the player is rewarded with cash directly.
 The payout ranges    from $3,000 to $10,000, with rare higher payouts configurable in the config file.

 ----------------------------------------------------------------------------------